mark8769/BookFinder-JQuery/README.md

 # Purpose

-The purpose of this project was to use JQuery to manipulate the DOM.
-JQuery leads to more concise code and less verbose code.
-This project uses the open library api to retrive images from a books title.
-You can add, edit and delete books from your library.
+This project aimed to use JQuery to manipulate the DOM (Document Object Model).
+I used JQuery, leading to more concise javascript code to manipulate the DOM.
+This project uses the **open library API** to retrieve images from a book's title.
+You can add, edit and delete books from your library which are stored in local storage.

 # Contents